alvaroquintero28/cintel-07/README.md

 Open a browser (tested with Chrome) and navigate to [http://localhost:8008](http://localhost:8008) to view the app running locally.

-## Publish the App with GitHub Pages
+## After Editing, Git Add/Commit/Push Changes to GitHub

-After editing project files, use Git add/commit/push changes to the main branch:
+After editing project files, use Git add/commit/push changes to the main branch of the repository.
+Note that if a terminal is serving an app, it is not available for other commands.
+Run the following commands from a new or available terminal to git add/commit/push changes to GitHub.
+Replace "Your commit message" with a meaningful message about the changes you made to the project files.
+Run commands one at a time and wait for each to complete before running the next.

 ```shell
 git add .
 git commit -m "Your commit message"
 git push -u origin main
 ```

+## Publish the App with GitHub Pages (one-time setup)

+The first time you set up an app, you'll need to navigate to the repository on GitHub and configure the settings to publish the app with GitHub Pages.
+After configuring the repository once, each time you push changes to the main branch, the app will automatically update.

 1. Go to the repository on GitHub and navigate to the **Settings** tab.
 2. Scroll down and click the **Pages** section.